feng1st/coframework/README.md

 `CommonErrors` are the constants that represent commonly seen `ApiError`s, including two special ones:

 1. `CommonErrors#SUCCESS` which indicates there is no error.
-2. `CommonErrors#INVALID_PARAM` which is recommended to use when there is an `IllegalArgumentException`.
+2. `CommonErrors#INVALID_ARGS` which is recommended to use when there is an `IllegalArgumentException`.

 ### 1.4 Specifications and Standards